Timtech4u/octal-application/production/README.md

         mkdir /var/log/django
         chown octal:octal /var/log/django

+1. Continue the directions for your appropriate version, below.

 ### For [v1.1-pilot+postsurvey](https://github.com/danallan/octal-application/tree/v1.1-pilot+postsurvey) installations only

 Skip to the next section if you're running a newer version.